the simplest manifold

 Equation 1

-Where Li_2(x) = the polylogarithm of order 2 (the dilogarithm ), i = the imaginary unit, phi_i = the imaginary golden ratio, V_fe=2G_Gi, and G_Gi = Gieseking's constant for the minimum 3-manifold.
+Where Li_2(x) = the polylogarithm of order 2 ( the dilogarithm ), i = the imaginary unit, phi_i = the imaginary golden ratio, V_fe=2G_Gi, G_Gi = Gieseking's constant for the minimum 3-manifold and pi = Archimedes' constant.

 Equation 5aEquation 5b

-These constructions pull apart into two dilogarithm pieces, made of identical real and inverse imagainry parts.
+These constructions pull apart into two dilogarithms, made of identical real and inverse imagainry parts.

 Equation 5aEquation 5b